Creating a Disaster Simulation for Nursing Students

 Always smiling.

 When I was a student almost 20 years ago, I was stressed more days than I was happy.
 While everyone has a different temperament, I know I was not alone in this.
 As an educator, I’ve noticed that some students seem to be always smiling, as if the smile is frozen on their faces.
 There are some real advantages to friendly, caring smiles from a nurse, in that they can help build rapport with patients who are in a vulnerable position.
-But in some cases, by always smiling, the students may be trying to […]
+But in some cases, by always smiling, the students may be trying to live up […]

 2022-12-12T10:08:10-05:00December 12th, 2022|Nursing, nursing students|0 Comments